Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "No problem can be solved from the same level of consciousness that created it."
+> "All that a man achieves and all that he fails to achieve is the direct result of his own thoughts."
-> — **Albert Einstein**
+> — **James Allen**

 ---